k0f1/configuring-linux-web-server/README.md

 ## Contributing
 We encourgae contributions to Configuring linux web server.
 Please checkout  [guidelines]() on how to proceed.
+Acknowledgement is made of information used in the document from [digitalocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps) and IBM [QradarAPP](https://developer.ibm.com/qradar/2018/10/03/secret-key-session-python-apps/)

 ## Licensing
 Configuring a linux web server is licenced under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/)